Which Potting Mix is Best? 111

 Yates Premium Fruit & Citrus Potting MixBunnings Warehouse$8.9830 LitresNoYes

 *Update 22/10/20.
-At the time of purchase we were led to believe that the Fulton’s Potting Mix did not meet AS 3743.
-On 12/10/2020 we were contacted by a representative of Fulton’s (which was over three years since contacting the company for feedback via email).
-They have informed us that their potting mix does now meet the Australian Standard.
+At the time of purchase I was led to believe that the Fulton’s Potting Mix did not meet AS 3743.
+On 12/10/2020 I was contacted by a representative of Fulton’s (which was over three years since contacting the company for feedback via email).
+They have informed me that their potting mix does now meet the Australian Standard.

 All potting mixes, except for the Scott’s Premium Organic Potting Mix were purchased no more than the week prior to the experiment being set up.
-The Scotts Premium organic mix was a bag left over from our first experiment from last year.
+The Scott’s Premium organic mix was a bag left over from my first experiment from last year.
 The bag had been sitting, opened, but under cover for 12 months.

-We had only intended to use 10 potting mixes and soils.
-However, when purchasing the products for our fertilzer experiment, I came across the Fine Farms Blended Cow Manure.
+I had only intended to use 10 potting mixes and soils.
+However, when purchasing the products for our fertilser experiment, I came across the Fine Farms Blended Cow Manure.
 The word “blended” piqued my interest and upon reading the product description, it sounded more like a growing medium, than a soil conditioner.
-So we decided to use this as an eleventh “potting mix” in our test.
+So I decided to use this as an eleventh “potting mix” in my test.

-Of the 11 mixes tested, four of them were the same products tested in our first experiment from last year:
+Of the 11 mixes tested, four of them were the same products tested in my first experiment from last year:

 Which Potting Mix is Best?
 Melbourne